shermanloan/scejson-doc/doc/appendix-history.md

   application to request a principal reduction amount equal to the computed target payment (e.g. `"Amount" : "100%C"`).
 Please see the documentation for the `PmtStream` object's `Amount` field in the Loan chapter for further information.
+* The [Loan](module-loan.md) module now allows `PmtStream` and `Fee` dates to skip weekends, with options to move the date to the previous, next, or nearest business day.
+Please see the documentation for the new `Weekends` field in the chapter covering the [Loan](module-loan.md) module for further information.

 ## Release 2022-10-0
 * The [Balloon Payment Loans](module-construction.md) module has been made